Use OATP for research on OA

 - This is a good way to help readers cope with information overload.
 If the Primary OATP feed is too voluminous, and one or more good taggers are recommending what they consider to be the best of the new OA developments, then readers who respect the judgment of those taggers could subscribe to one or more of those recommendation feeds.
 Readers could do this instead of subscribing to the full Primary OA feed, or in addition to it.

-- You might create a recommendation feed to help readers cope with the information-overload problem.
-Or you might create one to share your expertise and spread your influence.
-Or both.
-Remember that recommendation feeds have built-in credit or attribution.
+- Recommendation feeds have built-in credit or attribution.
 If it's your recommendation feed, readers will know it's yours.

 - Every OATP feed has a unique URL, including recommendation feeds.
 Once you create your recommendation feed, share the URL widely — for example, on your profile pages, on your blog, on social media, in your email sig.
 Recruit readers to follow your feed, and amplify your impact.

-- If you use OATP in your research, please consider citing it.
+- If you use OATP in your research, please cite it.
 The more who know about OATP, the more who will tag for it and help make it more comprehensive and useful.

 - Full URL, OATP home page = https://cyber.harvard.edu/hoap/Open_Access_Tracking_Project